PhpStorm 2024.3 Help

 Searching for li tags with numeric ids

-Delete all lines that have the id attribute greater than 2
+Delete all lines with the id attribute greater than 2

 1. Create an HTML file and paste the following code: